Aging: everyone does it, yet some people seem relatively unaffected by getting older. Could good longer life?be the key to a healthier,

 Fight Fat, Live Longer?

-It's not only what you eat when it comes to stalling the aging process.
+It's not only what you eat when it comes to stalling theprocess.
 Calories count, too.

-Excess body fat also plays a role in the development of dementia, certain cancers, and eye diseases, including cataracts and age-related macular degeneration.
+Excess body fat also plays a role in the development of eye diseases, including and age-related ., certain cancers, and

 Cutting a few hundred calories a day from your regular eating plan may be all it takes to make it into your 80s or 90s in relatively good health.